 (*) Spreads are subject to change, so please check the latest figures before trading.

 Please note that the accounts offering the lowest spreads for trading crude oil at Exness are the "Low Spread Account" and the "Zero Account."
-However, since both accounts incur transaction fees, when considering the combined cost of spreads and transaction fees, the Low Spread Account allows you to trade crude oil at a relatively lower cost.
+However, since both accounts incur trading commissions, when considering the total cost—which includes both the spread and the commission—the Low Spread Account allows you to trade crude oil at a relatively lower cost.

-At Exness, only USOIL (WTI crude oil) is available for swap-free trading.Swap points are the "interest rate adjustment" that occurs when a position is held overnight into the following day or beyond.
+At Exness, only USOIL (WTI Crude Oil) is available for swap-free trading.Swap points are the "interest rate adjustment" that occurs when a position is held overnight and carried over to the following day or later.
 With USOIL, the swap-free feature means no swap points are charged even when positions are held overnight, allowing you to trade across a wide range of styles, from short-term to medium- and long-term trading.
 The swap points for Exness’s crude oil instruments are as follows.

 | Stock Name | Long swap |